-Yalova University's Medico-Social Center serves to provide students with access to basic health services.
+The Medico-Social Center at Yalova University serves to provide students with access to basic health services.
 The center provides outpatient examinations, first aid, health counseling and psychological support services.
-The university also has a variety of facilities such as fitness centers, indoor and outdoor sports fields to support students' participation in physical activity.
+At the same time, the university has various facilities such as fitness centers, indoor and outdoor sports fields to support students' participation in physical activity.

 Nutrition Services